Counselling

 Pie Factory Music offers free face-to-face and online counselling sessions for 13 – 18-year-olds in East Kent.

-We work with professional, qualified counsellors who are not only able to support young people with their general emotional health and well-being, but also have skills and expertise to help young people navigate racial trauma, identity, gender and sexuality.
+We work with professional, qualified counsellors who offer support for general emotional health and well-being, as well navigating racial trauma, identity, gender and sexuality.

 Whilst you are waiting to access our service, support is available via the organisations below: